PHOENIX - A driver’s nightmare and a photographer’s dream, Phoenixhenge has returned.

 Gamez said the equinox occurs on two days of the year when the celestial equator of the earth is looking straight at the ecliptic plane of the sun.
 Therefore, the northern and southern hemisphere share the same amount of sunlight for about one day.

 In Phoenix, streets run north, south east and west.
-So on a day like Sept.
+So on March 20 or Sept.
 22, when we’re looking straight at the sun, the sun will appear to align perfectly with those streets as it rises in the east and sets in the west.

 Mike Marron, the president of the Phoenix Astronomical Society, said drivers may experience some difficulty during Phoenixhenge.